electrojustin/DiffDock-Fine-Tune/README.md

     sbatch train_diffdock.sbatch

 Note that this will attempt to launch a job on a GPU node with 4 open GPUs that lasts 2 days.
 Please adjust `tasks` and `gres` in `train_diffdock.sbatch` if your HPC does not have GPU nodes with 4 GPUs.
-Note that this will likely make training take longer.
+Both variables must match the number of GPUs.
+Note that reducing this number from 4 will likely make training take longer.

 ## Testing